What Is an Authentication Agent: Definition and Use Cases

 Web Browser or RPA Agent

-Automates login flows in web portals, commonly used in robotic process automation setups.
+Automates login flows in web portals, commonly used in robotic process automation setups, though some older deployments still rely on API keys or long-lived credentials.

 AI Agent Authentication